-How To Keep Kids Off Their Feet After a Foot or Ankle injury – Foot Surgeon in Harrisburg NC
+How To Keep Kids Off Their Feet After Surgery, from Our Harrisburg Foot Surgeon

 We all know it’s hard to keep kids down!
 After all, for a child, there’s a lot of running around to do, games to play, and friends to see.
 However, when your child has a foot or ankle injury, or is recovering from foot surgery, it’s important that they take the time necessary to heal and recover—which is easier said than done.
 Here are some ways to help children get the rest they need after a foot or ankle injury.